touying-typ/touying/themes/stargazer.typ

 ///
 /// Example: `config-common(new-section-slide-fn: new-section-slide.with(numbered: false))`
 ///
-/// - `title` is the title of the section.
+/// - title (content, function): is the title of the section.
 The default is `utils.i18n-outline-title`.
 ///
-/// - `level` is the level of the heading.
+/// - level (int): is the level of the heading.
 The default is `1`.
 ///
-/// - `numbered` is whether the heading is numbered.
+/// - numbered (boolean): is whether the heading is numbered.
 The default is `true`.
 ///
-/// - `body` is the body of the section.
-It will be pass by touying automatically.
+/// - body (none): is the body of the section.
+It will be passed by touying automatically.
 #let new-section-slide(
   title: utils.i18n-outline-title,
   level: 1,